adixi24/netflix-gpt/README.md

 create-react-app
 configured tailwindcss

 #Features
-Browse(only if you logged in) otherwise sign in and signupform header mainMovie trailer in background title and description movie suggestions movie list *n
+--Browse(only if you logged in) otherwise sign in and signupform
+        header
+            mainMovie
+            trailer in background
+            title and description
+            movie suggestions
+            movie list *n

             netFlixGPT
                 Search Bar
                 Moviesuggestion